-In May of 2014 the European Court of Justice ruled in a Spanish case that individuals in the UK and EU have The Right to be Forgotten online.
+In May 2014, the European Court of Justice ruled in a Spanish case that individuals have The Right to be Forgotten online.
 Known as the ‘Google Spain case’, this ruling, within the European Union only, makes Google responsible for removing ‘irrelevant’, ‘no longer relevant’ or ‘outdated’ information from search results.

-To be able to submit a request under the Right to Be Forgotten law, you will need the following:
+To be able to submit a request under the Right to Be Forgotten law, you will need:

-Speak with Simon our online reputation management expert, in complete confidence.
+Speak with Roz our online reputation management expert, in complete confidence.